 And it STOOD ALONE.
 There was no sense that this was a set-up for a sequel.
 There was no cliffhanger.
 Things were resolved (but not so neatly as to be eye-roll inducing).
 I felt satisfied when I closed the book.

-This is definitely a book aimed at an older YA audience.
+Finnikin of the Rock is definitely a book aimed at an older YA audience.
 It’s not gratuitously violent, but it doesn’t skirt around the fact that war and power-struggles are messy, ugly businesses.
 People do horrific things and some people truly are evil.
 Consider yourself warned.

 Copy checked out from my local library.
 Three times.